reserve-protocol/protocol/docs/collateral.md

 Should return a lower and upper estimate for the price of the token on secondary markets.

+The difference between the upper and lower estimate should not exceed 5%, though this is not a hard-and-fast rule.
+When the difference (usually arising from an oracleError) is large, it can lead to [the price estimation of the RToken](../contracts/plugins/assets/RTokenAsset.sol) somewhat degrading.
+While this is not usually an issue it can come into play when one RToken is using another RToken as collateral either directly or indirectly through an LP token.
+If there is RSR overcollateralization then this issue is mitigated.

 Lower estimate must be <= upper estimate.

 Should return `(0, FIX_MAX)` if pricing data is unavailable or stale.